 Key Takeaways

-- Start with neutral foundations: use large neutral surfaces and textures to ground patterns and prevent visual clutter.
+- Start with neutral foundations.
+Use large neutral surfaces and textures to ground patterns and keep things from getting too busy.

-- Use restrained pops of color: pull accent hues from the dominant pattern to unify the palette.
+- Use restrained pops of color.
+Pull those accent hues right from your main pattern to make sure everything feels connected.

-- Vary textures, not just colors: mix velvet, linen, and woven elements to add depth while keeping solids grounding.
+- Vary textures, not just colors.
+Mix velvet, linen, and woven stuff.
+This adds depth while keeping your solids, well, solid.

-- Create rhythm with scale and spacing: alternate large and small motifs and leave negative space between pattern clusters.
+- Create rhythm with scale and spacing.
+Alternate between big and small motifs.
+Leave some breathing room between those pattern clusters.

 Anchoring With Neutrals: Foundations for Balance